INNOVATIVE PROJECTS PLATFORM

 Hydrogen

 Hydrogen can be produced by various process technologies.
-Firstly, hydrogen can be obtained from natural gas through a steam reforming process or a methane pyrolysis process.
-Secondly, hydrogen can also be produced by splitting water into hydrogen and oxygen via electrolysis (power-to-gas).
-Thirdly, hydrogen can be produced via gasification process, by converting solid fuel (coal or woody biomass) to hydrogen.
-Fourthly, hydrogen can also by produced through anaerobic digestion, converting wet biomass to hydrogen.
-At present, steam methane reforming is the most common method of producing hydrogen.
+Hydrogen can be obtained from natural gas through a steam reforming process or a methane pyrolysis process; produced by splitting water into hydrogen and oxygen via electrolysis or via gasification process, by converting solid fuel (coal or woody biomass) to hydrogen.
+Hydrogen can also by produced through anaerobic digestion, converting wet biomass to hydrogen.
+Hydrogen can be utilised directly as fuel or, depending on the application, blended with natural gas.

 Hydrogen production from RES-based electricity in power-to-gas facilities or from other fuels in combination with CCS contributes to the decarbonisation of the energy system.